Alex Mihai Stoenescu

 Alex Mihai Stoenescu (born October 2, 1953) is a Romanian writer, journalist and politician.

-Former informant for the terror group called "Securitatea" during the Ceaușescu regime (1965-1989).

-After the Romanian Revolution brought down the terror regime.
-He spent his life reframing the Revolution as a coup d'etat.
-Undermining the sacrifice of the Romanian people.
-Many of them killed by the secret police group called "Securitatea".

 Biography

 According to his own admission, Stoenescu collaborated in 1984 with the Romanian Communist secret police, the Securitate, while he worked as an engineer at a factory in Băneasa.
 However, he claims it was out of patriotism, and he only gave technical details about some equipment bought by the company he worked for.

 After the Romanian Revolution, he worked as a journalist and then as chief of the Press Department of the National Defense Ministry.
 In 1998, president Emil Constantinescu intended to name him spokesman of the presidency, until Constantinescu learnt about his collaboration with the Securitate.

 Stoenescu was a vice president of Uniunea Forţelor de Dreapta, resigning from it in 2000, following the unsatisfactory results in the local elections, joining the National Liberal Party in August 2000.
 In 2006, Stoenescu joined the New Generation – Christian Democratic Party, being chosen vice president in charge of its doctrine.
 He was also part of the team of historians whom Gigi Becali commissioned to write the "true history of Romania".
 Stoenescu was among several important members of this party to resign in 2007.